-- Read, sing or play various combinations of la-sol-mi from a two to three line staff. - Continue to identify melodic direction as up or down. - Sing using correct solfege syllables (la, sol, mi) using Curwen hand signals in moveable Do. - Sing in treble clef and continue to develop vocal technique including development of the head - voice. - Read and perform dynamics while singing using appropriate dynamics to the style of the music. - Demonstrate progress in matching pitch. - Develop a repertoire of songs.
+- Read, sing or play various combinations of la-sol-fa-mi-re-do from a two to three line staff. - Continue to identify melodic direction as up or down. - Sing using correct solfege syllables (for the major scale do, re, mi, fa, sol, la ti, high do) using Curwen hand signals in moveable Do. - Sing in treble clef and continue to develop vocal technique including development of the head - voicee, proper breathing technique, and correct posture improve the voice and protect the voice when singing. - Read and perform dynamics (forte and piano) while singing using appropriate dynamics to the style of the music. - Demonstrate progress in matching pitch. - Develop a repertoire of songs.